Predicting the Performance of Foundation Models via Agreement-on-the-Line: Introduction

 Foundation models (FM), or large models first pretrained on open world data then finetuned or prompted for a specific downstream task, have proven to be powerful solutions for many common machine learning problems.
 A notable trait about FMs is that they are far more robust to distribution shift than other deep learning approaches --- across image and language benchmarks, they suffer a smaller performance degradation on out-of-distribution (OOD) data, that may vary substantially from the in-distribution (ID) finetuning data \citep{radford2021learning, radford2019language, brown2020language, wortsman2022robust, wang2023medfmc, devlin2018bert}.
 From clinical decision-making in different hospitals to navigating robots through unseen terrains, FMs are increasingly utilized for tasks prone to distribution shift.
 However, evaluating these models in OOD settings remains difficult: in many cases, acquiring labels for OOD data is costly and inefficient, while unlabled OOD data is much easier to collect.
 Although the field has explored other means for estimating OOD accuracy without labeled data, they are not ideal for FMs.
 A reliable FM performance estimator has the following desirable properties.
 First, the method must be computationally efficient to account for FMs' large model size.
 Second, FMs are leveraged for many different tasks (e.g., classification, question-answering, regression), so the method should also be versatile across tasks.
 Third, as we will see, methods for finetuned FMs may require \emph{different model assumptions from neural networks trained from scratch}.

-Recently, \citet{baek2022agreement} proposed a promising method for estimating the OOD accuracy of deep networks using the \emph{agreement} between pairs of these classifiers (i.e., how often two classifiers make the same prediction).
+Recently, \cite{baek2022agreement} proposed a promising method for estimating the OOD accuracy of deep networks using the \emph{agreement} between pairs of these classifiers (i.e., how often two classifiers make the same prediction).
 For distribution shifts where models observe a strong linear correlation in ID versus OOD accuracy -- a common phenomenon in vision and language benchmarks \citep{miller2021accuracy, awadalla2022exploring} -- a strong linear correlation also holds for ID versus OOD agreement with extremely similar slopes and intercepts.
 These effects are referred to as accuracy-on-the-line (ACL) and agreement-on-the-line (AGL) respectively, and together they provide a simple method for estimating OOD accuracy via unlabeled data alone.
 Namely, without any OOD labels, we can instead measure the linear fit of ID versus OOD agreement as a proxy for the linear fit of ID versus OOD accuracy.
-We can then verify whether ACL holds using the correlation strength of agreement's linear trend and estimate each model's OOD accuracy by linearly transforming ID accuracy using this approximate slope and bias.
-This simple approach has shown reliably predict the OOD accuracy of models within a few percentage points across classification and question-answering tasks.
+With this linear fit, we can verify whether ACL holds by using the correlation strength of agreement's linear trend and estimating each model's OOD accuracy by linearly transforming ID accuracy.
+This simple approach has shown to reliably predict the OOD accuracy of models within a few percentage points across classification and question-answering tasks.